 In 2015, A Way With Words & Numbers piloted a new research-based reading intervention developed by the Minnesota Center for Reading Research called Path to Reading Excellence in School Sites (PRESS).
 The program targets students in grades K-3 who lack sufficient reading ability.
 Research suggests that children who cannot read at their appropriate grade level upon completing third grade are prone to a number of set-backs, as this is the time when children begin reading to learn instead of learning to read.
 Through targeted interventions we have seen significant growth in PRESS students’ reading abilities.
-In 2017, A Way With Words & Numbers will implement PRESS in all 15 elementary schools that we serve and 1 community site as well.
+In 2019, A Way With Words & Numbers implemented PRESS in 13 elementary schools that we serve as well as 1 community site.

 Goals of the A Way With Words and A Way With Numbers Programs